 What makes a remote accountant hire successful vs. problematic?

-Successful remote accounting hires are senior professionals (5+ years), pre-vetted for US GAAP knowledge and ERP proficiency, with a defined scope of deliverables before day one.
-Problematic hires result from using remote geography as a reason to hire junior talent, or engaging without documented close responsibilities.
+Successful remote accounting hires are senior professionals – five-plus years of experience – pre-vetted for US GAAP knowledge and ERP proficiency, with a defined scope of deliverables before day one.
+Problematic hires result from using remote geography as a reason to accept junior talent, or engaging without documented close responsibilities.

 How do I onboard a remote accountant effectively?

-Provide system access, a documented close calendar, and a defined first-deliverable within week one.
+System access, a documented close calendar, and a defined first deliverable in week one.
 Have the US finance lead review output daily until quality is confirmed – typically two weeks for experienced hires through MAVI.
 By week four, the accountant should own their full scope with minimal supervision.

 What tools do US companies use to manage remote accountants?

-Most effective remote accounting setups combine a shared ERP (NetSuite, QuickBooks), a task management layer (Notion or Asana for close tracking), and a communication channel (Slack for async).
-MAVI-placed teams are already familiar with this stack before engagement starts.
+Most effective setups combine a shared ERP, a task management layer (Notion or Asana for close tracking), and a communication channel (Slack for async).
+MAVI-placed professionals are already familiar with this stack before the engagement starts.

-How many hours per day should I expect from a remote offshore accountant?
+How many hours per day should I expect from a remote global accountant?

-Full-time MAVI placements deliver 40 hours per week with a defined overlap window aligned to US business hours – typically 4 to 6 hours of synchronous availability per day.
-Fractional arrangements define the overlap window per role scope and hours commitment.
+Full-time MAVI placements deliver 40 hours per week with a defined overlap window aligned to US business hours – typically four to six hours of synchronous availability per day.
+Fractional arrangements define the overlap window based on role scope and hours commitment.